Fonta1n3/FullyNoded/Docs/QandA.md

 It's not contradictory, it does sign 100% offline.
 FN makes other commands that require an internet connection though, it's possible to enhance that in the future.
 The 'online' commands that the signing process generates, do not reveal any sensitive data.

 #### Further elaboration on the answer / issue
 In order to make the signing functionality work as reliably as possible the app first checks if the psbt is fully signed, if it is it will finalize it right away and allow you to broadcast, if not then it passes the psbt to your node for processing with `bitcoin-cli walletprocesspsbt`, if for some reason the `psbt` you passed to the app does not hold all the `bip32_derivs` then that command will get your node to fill out the `bip32_derivs` (our offline signer needs the `bip32_derivs` in order to sign as they tell us what derivation path the private key needs to be derived with).
-The process command also gets your node to sign the psbt if it can, it is always possible a user has imported an `xprv` themselves into their node without FN knowing about it (FN2 for example makes your node a signer), so that command accounts for that possibility.
+The process command also gets your node to sign the psbt if it can, it is always possible a user has imported an `xprv` themselves into their node without FN knowing about it (FN2, now called Gordian Wallet, for example makes your node a signer), so that command accounts for that possibility.

 All of the above can not be done offline, if it is going to be 100% offline we can't sign with your node and cant fill the `bip32_derivs` with your node.